technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 1 - Set up your environment.md

 12. Click on **Close.**

-**Summary** - In this lab, you activated the Customer Service trial, configured Channels, and managed user access within the Customer Service Admin Center.
+**Summary** - In this lab, you activated the Customer Service trial, configured Channels, and managed user access within the Copilot Service Admin Center.